Table of Contents

 No federal income tax withholding on disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States.
-Disability payments (including Social Security Disability Insurance (SSDI) payments) for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) are not included in income.
+Disability payments (including Social Security Disability Insurance (SSDI) payments) for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) aren't included in income.
 Because federal income tax withholding is only required when a payment is includable in income, no federal income tax should be withheld from these payments.

 Outsourcing payroll tax duties.
-Unless the wages and other compensation paid to the individual performing services for you are paid by a CPEO and are covered by a contract described in section 7705(e)(2) between you and a CPEO (CPEO contract), you’re responsible to ensure that tax returns are filed and deposits and payments are made, even if the employer contracts with a third party to perform these acts.
+Unless the wages and other compensation paid to the individual performing services for you are paid by a CPEO and are covered by a contract described in section 7705(e)(2) between you and a CPEO (CPEO contract), you’re responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract with a third party to perform these acts.
 You remain responsible if the third party fails to perform any required action.
 If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third-party payer, such as a payroll service provider (PSP) or reporting agent, visit IRS.gov and enter “outsourcing payroll duties” in the search box for helpful information on this topic.
 For more information see Agent With an Approved Form 2678 and Reporting Agents in section 7.